Hello! I’m Margaret Feldmann. I am a mom of two as well as a pediatric Speech and Language Pathologist.

 1) How your child understands and processes language

-- If your child does not have any hearing problems, but never seems be “listening” to you, he might have difficulty processing what you are saying.
+- If your child does not have any hearing problems but never seems to be “listening” to you, he might have difficulty processing what you are saying.
 How a child understands/processes language is referred to as Receptive Language.

 2) How your child expresses language